Stay up to date! Get our newsletter!

 ArtPrize Transportation

-When you visit, you'll find that great art is hidden throughout Grand Rapids, and it takes time to find it.
-Unless you've got four or five days and really like walking, send an art advisor who knows your tastes to scout the area for you.
-If you don't have an art advisor, here's some general guidelines:
+When you visit, you'll find that great art is hidden throughout the city, and it takes time to find it.
+Unless you've got four or five days and really like walking, some general guidelines are helpful:

 Permanent Sculpture, Meier Sulpture Park

-If you only have three days: Pick up a map for $3 at any Exhibition Center.
+If you only have three days: Pick up a map and focus on the Exhibition Centers first.
 Forget the outlying venues, unless you hear reports about something great at one of them.
 You'll miss good stuff, but you don't have enough time.
-Concentrate on the central core of downtown, the venues with the most artists and the seven or eight exhibition centers.
+Concentrate on the central core of downtown, the venues with the most artists, and the seven or eight exhibition centers.
 Focus your time on spots with the densest collections of art.

-If you have five days: If you use the shuttle, walk fast, are methodical, start at noon, and keep at it until 9 p.m., you might be able to see every venue.
+If you have five days: If you walk fast, are methodical, start at noon, and keep at it until 9 p.m., you might be able to see every venue.
+It helps to have a car to reach the outlying venues, but you don't need a car if you're satisfied with seeing only 80% of the venues.

-If you have a week: You'll barely have enough time to see all the ArtPrize venues.
-But if this is your one trip to Grand Rapids, you should spend some time enjoying the permanent displays around town and the bridges over Grand River.
+If this is your one trip to Grand Rapids, spend some time enjoying the permanent displays around town and the bridges over Grand River.

 At the top of your list should be The Frederik Meijer Gardens and Sculpture Park even if you're not that wild about sculpture.